Josh-Joseph/gen-code-from-requirements-doc/README.md

 Inside `src/generated_projects/discord_bot/`, `project_requirements_document.md` is the only thing I manually created.

 ## Existing problems
-- Generally passing around what folder is where is very fragile and needs rethinking.
-For example, I've hardcoded in the directory in `generate_code_from_file_structure.py`.
+- Generally passing around what folder is where is very fragile and needs some love.
-- File generation generates a `.venv` folder, it does not "understand" this will be generated automatically during setup.
+- File generation (sometimes) generates a `.venv` folder, it does not "understand" this will be generated automatically during setup.
 - Some of what I think of "usage instructions" in the readme are listed under setup (e.g., running it).

 ## Takeaways
 - Generally this seems super promising.
+Check out the generated design documents!
+Not bad.
 Definitely did better than I thought but we are _not_ there yet, at least going about it this way.
 - Specifying what I want in a requirements file and then using a design document as an intermediate step was great.
 It seems like for the forseeable future a middle step (or two!) between "me writing what I want" and "generate code" that GPT-4 generates seems extremely helpful (both for human-interpretable debugging and producing higher quality code).
 - Generating in a one-forward-pass mode is far too hard.
 It needs to be an iterative (with a human in the loop) process.
 And "iterating" by editing prompts and re-running makes it too hard to capture the changes.
 - Context size is going to make this impossible for anything but tiny projects (ideally, we'd have the requirements and design doc in context while writing code but that'll easily fill half the context of GPT-4 by itself).